docker/docs/ee/ucp/deploy-application-package.md

 An application package can have one of these formats:

-- **Three-file format**: Defined by metadata.yml, a docker-compose.yml, and a settings.yml files inside a `my-app.dockerapp` folder.
+- **Directory format**: Defined by metadata.yml, a docker-compose.yml, and a settings.yml files inside a `my-app.dockerapp` folder.
 This is also called the folder format.
-- **Single-file format**: Defined by a data from the previously three files concatenated in the order givem and separated by `---\n` in a single file named named 'my-app.dockerapp'.
+- **Single-file format**: Defined by metadata.yml, docker-compose.yml, and settings.yml concatenated in that order and separated by `---\n` in a single file named named `my-app.dockerapp`.
-- **Image format**: Defined by a Docker image in the engine store or exported as a tarball.

-The docker-app binary lets a user render an application package to a Compose file using the settings values in the settings file or those specified by the user.
-This Compose file can then be deployed to a cluster running in Swarm mode or Kubernetes using `docker stack deploy` or to a single engine or Swarm classic cluster using `docker-compose up`.

-The docker-app binary also lets a user deploy an application package directly, essentially executing a `docker-app render` command followed by a `docker stack deploy` command.

-Once a stack has been deployed, you must use the `docker stack` or `docker-compose` commands to manipulate and manage the stack.
+Once an application package has been deployed, you manipulate and manage it as you would any stack.

 ## Creating a stack in the UCP web interface